psx95/learning-go/concurrency/channels.md

 func send() {
     // send message
-    ch  <- "message" // the control flow is blocked on this line till a reciever consumes message }
+    ch  <- "message" // the control flow is blocked on this line till a receiver consumes message }

 func receive() {